 Green pruningAiring the vines

 Green pruning or thinning is carried out during the months of spring.
 It involves the removal of some vine leaves and buds to enable the grapes to breathe better and gain better ventilation.
-Green pruning varies from variety to variety, and also depends upon where the vineyard is situated and its orientation, because microclimate plays a big part in the ripening of the grapes.
-Therefore, these factors determine whether or not the grapes need more sun or less sun, or more or less ventilation.
+Green pruning varies from one variety to another, and also depends on the vineyard location and orientation as microclimate plays a big part in the ripening of the grapes.
+Therefore, these factors determine how much sun and ventilation are required for the grapes.

 HarvestingTime to pick the grapes

-We start to pick the first Chardonnay grapes toward the end of August and we pick the last Petit Verdot grapes at the beginning of October.
-We decide when to pick after our oenologist has carried out a series of tests in the laboratory to ascertain the pH level, the acidity and the probable sugar level.
-Once we are satisfied with the results of these tests, we then taste the grapes, paying special attention to the pulp, the grape skin and the grape seeds, especially in the case of the red grapes.
+We start picking the first Chardonnay grapes toward the end of August and we pick the last Petit Verdot grapes at the beginning of October.
+We decide when to harvest once our oenologist has carried out a series of tests in the laboratory to ascertain the pH level, the acidity and the probable sugar level.
+Once we are satisfied with the results of these tests, we then taste the grapes, paying special attention to the flesh, the skin and the seeds, especially in the case of the red grapes.
 Finally, we pick the grapes.
-We do this in the very cool early hours of the morning to avoid oxidisation and to respect the ripening times of each variety to the utmost.
+We do this in the very cool early hours of the morning to avoid oxidisation and to respect the very best ripening times of each variety.

 Vine treatmentsMildew, powdery mildew (oidium) and grapevine moth

-We practise organic and biodynamic farming methods, and so in order to combat two of the three most common vine diseases - mildew and powdery mildew (oidium) - we use very low concentrations of copper and sulphur as regulated by the CCPAE (Catalan Council of Organic Production).
-In addition to this, we apply a variety of biodynamic preparations containing silica such as preparation 501, which helps to reduce the amount of copper and sulphur that we need to use.
+We practice organic and biodynamic farming methods, and in order to fight two of the three most common vine diseases - mildew and powdery mildew (oidium) - we use very low concentrations of copper and sulphur as regulated by the CCPAE (Catalan Council of Organic Production).
+In addition to this, we apply a variety of biodynamic preparations containing silica such as preparation 501, which helps to reduce the amount of copper and sulphur used.
 In order to combat the grapevine moth, we use pheromones to sexually confuse it and prevent it from laying eggs on the grapes.